Echinococcosis: History

 Echinococcosis is a disease that has been recognized by humans for centuries.
 There has been mention of it in the Talmud.
 It was also recognized by ancient scholars such as Hippocrates, Aretaeus, Galen and Rhazes.
 The recommended treatments were based on herbs like thymus vulgaris and raw garlic.
 Although echinococcosis has been well known for the past two thousand years, it was not until the past couple of hundred years that real progress was made in determining and describing its parasitic origin.
 The first step towards figuring out the cause of echinococcosis occurred during the 17th century when Francesco Redi illustrated that the hydatid cysts of echinococcosis were of "animal" origin.
-Then, in 1766, Pierre Simon Pallas predicted that these hydatid cysts found in infected humans were actually larval stages of tapeworms.
+Then, in 1766, Pierre Simon Pallas predicted that these hydatid cysts found in infected humans were larval stages of tapeworms.

-A few decades afterwards, in 1782, Goeze accurately described the cysts and the tapeworm heads, while in 1786 E. granulosus was accurately described by Batsch.
+A few decades afterward, in 1782, Goeze accurately described the cysts and the tapeworm heads, while in 1786 E. granulosus was accurately described by Batsch.
 Half a century later, during the 1850s, Karl von Siebold showed through a series of experiments that Echinococcus cysts do cause adult tapeworms in dogs.
 Shortly after this, in 1863, E. multilocularis was identified by Rudolf Leuckart.
-Then, during the early to mid 1900s, the more distinct features of E. granulosus and E. multilocularis, their life cycles and how they cause disease were more fully described as more and more people began researching and performing experiments and studies.
+Then, during the early to mid-1900s, the more distinct features of E. granulosus and E. multilocularis, their life cycles, and how they cause disease were more fully described as more and more people began researching and performing experiments and studies.
 While E. granulosus and E. multilocularis were both linked to human echinococcosis before or shortly after the 20th century, it was not until the mid-1900s that E. oligarthrus and E. vogeli were identified as and shown as being causes of human echinococcosis.

 Two calcified objects recovered from a 3rd- to 4th-century grave of an adolescent in Amiens (Northern France) were interpreted as probable hydatid cysts.
-A study of remains from two 8,000-year-old cemeteries in Siberia showed presence of echinococcosis.
+A study of remains from two 8,000-year-old cemeteries in Siberia showed the presence of echinococcosis.